rooklang-dev/rookc/README.md

 # rookc
-This repo contains the rook compiler written in various languages.
+This repository contains the rook compiler written in various languages.